 That’s an additional step before letting the plugin compress your uploaded images.
 So, if you have Photoshop installed in your laptop, open your image and save it “for the web”, it’s an option when you save your images from the software.

 If you don’t have that software, use Google and search for free photo editors, or optimizers.
-You will find lots of tools to use by uploading your photos, or simply, you can download other tool and compress your images locally.
+You will find lots of tools to use by uploading your photos, or simply, you can download other tools and compress your images locally.

-2. Install WP Smush.it Plugin
+2. Install the WP Smush.it Plugin

 This is a plugin that will take care of all your uploaded images, it compresses them again using a great method.
 The best thing is that you don’t need to click any setting on it.
 All you have to do is to install and activating it, and then, the plugin will compress every image when you upload it.

 So, no more work, all images will be served through this plugin and result in faster loading time for your pages.

 - Read also: best eCommerce WordPress themes for professionals

 You can also compress the old images that you haven’t optimized yet.
 Just click on ‘Media” from your WordPress admin dashboard, and then, select ”WP Smush.it”.
 The tool lets you scan all your WordPress images, and you can click the start button to compress them.
 That will take some minutes and even more if you have a large size folder.